the geo wiki

 Get your business recommended by AI

 Generative Engine Optimization (GEO) is the practice of earning a place in the answers AI assistants give when buyers ask who to hire, where to go, and what to buy.
-This wiki documents how those answers are assembled — in general, and for 28 specific industries.
+This wiki documents how those answers are assembled — in general, and for 30 specific industries, from local trades to one-person practices.

 Last updated